 Kinsta: Migrating a site from another host to Kinsta is quite complex.
 You have to use a third-party WordPress migration plugin, as Kinsta doesn’t have its own WordPress migration tool.

 InstaWP: Migrating a site from another host to InstaWP is very basic.
-You simply connect the site to InstaWP and create a staging account using the InstaWP Connect plugin.
-Then, you can use the Go Live rocket icon to push the site to InstaWP Live by selecting your preferred hosting plan.
+You connect the site to InstaWP and create a staging account using the InstaWP Connect plugin.

 Both Kinsta and InstaWP provide free migration support.